A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

 where $\xi$ is the prior probability that the experimental treatment has no effects.
 We then specify the prior for the treatment effect $\zeta^Y_{1,k} $ on the primary outcome conditionally on the effect on the auxiliary outcome $\zeta^S_{1,k}$:

 where $\mbox{Beta}( a, b )$ indicates the beta distribution with mean $a/(a+b)$ and variance $ab/[(a+b)^2(a+b+1)]$.
 In other words, the treatment effect on the primary outcome $\zeta^Y_{1,k}$ {\it a priori} correlates with the effect on the auxiliary outcome $\zeta^S_{1,k}$.
-The values of the hyperparameters are reported in Table S1 of the Supplementary Material, together with summaries of trials generated using the prior model.

-Inspecting summaries, such as the average correlation between primary and auxiliary outcomes and the correlation between treatment effects on primary and auxiliary outcomes in a subgroup of interest, is important to understand if the prior model captures well prior data from completed trials or electronic health records with sufficient uncertainty.
-Our prior includes different treatment effects across subgroups; for example, the prior probability of positive effects on primary outcomes in the 1st subgroup combined with the absence of positive effects in the 2nd is 1\%.
-We also considered a variation of this prior in the Supplementary Material (see \figurename~{S3} and \tablename~{S4}).
+The values of the hyperparameters are reported in Table~\ref{tab:s1} of the Supplementary Material, together with summaries of trials generated using the prior model.
+Summaries of the prior, such as the average correlation between primary and auxiliary outcomes within a subgroup of interest, are important for assessing whether the prior is representative---with adequate uncertainty---of historical data from completed trials or electronic health records.
+We also discuss a variation of the outlined prior in the Supplementary Material (see \figurename~\ref{fig:s3} and \tablename~\ref{tab:s5}).

-\textit{Testing procedures.} We compare the operating characteristics of the proposed procedure (indicated as {\it Auxiliary-Augmented} in \tablename~\ref{tab:sim1}) with (i) {\it Bonferroni} procedure, (ii) {\it Holm} procedure~\citep{holm:1979}, (iii) a testing procedure that only uses the auxiliary outcomes to evaluate the presence of treatment effects with Bonferroni corrections ({\it Auxiliary-Only} in \tablename~\ref{tab:sim1}), and (iv) an implementation of the {\it Frequentist Assisted by Bayes (FAB)} testing procedure proposed in \cite{hoff:2021}.
-For all the procedures, we target an FWER $\leq 0.05.$ Optimal parameters for the {\it Auxiliary-Augmented} procedure are illustrated in Supplementary \figurename~{S1}.
+\textit{Testing procedures.} We compare the operating characteristics of the proposed procedure (indicated as {\it Auxiliary-Augmented} in \tablename~\ref{tab:sim1}) with (i) {\it Bonferroni} procedure, (ii) {\it Holm} procedure~\citep{holm:1979}, (iii) a testing procedure that only uses the auxiliary outcomes to evaluate the presence of treatment effects with Bonferroni corrections ({\it Auxiliary-Only} in \tablename~\ref{tab:sim1}), and (iv) an implementation of the {\it Frequentist Assisted by Bayes (FAB)} testing procedure proposed in \citet{hoff:2021}.
+For all the procedures, we target an FWER $\leq 0.05.$ Optimal parameters for the {\it Auxiliary-Augmented} procedure are illustrated in Supplementary \figurename~\ref{fig:s1}.
 We used $\lambda = 0.5,$ which implies a positive utility if there is at least one true positive result.
 Simulations with alternative values of $\lambda$ are discussed later in this section.
-The {\it FAB} procedure defines test statistics and p-values that incorporate indirect and prior information and uses a {\it linking model}; see \cite{hoff:2021} for details.
+The {\it FAB} procedure defines test statistics and p-values that incorporate indirect or prior information and uses a {\it linking model}; see \citet{hoff:2021} for details.
+In our implementation of {\it FAB}, we fit logistic regression models for both the auxiliary and primary outcomes.
+We emphasize that our implementation is not consistent with the recommendations in \citet{hoff:2021} to include independent components of information.
+Indeed, primary and auxiliary outcomes correlate.